 I was very excited this week by the return of the migrant barn swallows that have, for many years, been resident in the stables on my holding.
 Their journey from Africa to the New Forest each spring is hazardous and exhausting.
 They can cover 200 miles in a day with speeds of approximately 20 mph.
-I generally anticipate their return, towards the end of March, and make sure that they are made welcome by opening the top door of the stable and leaving its ventilation window open on a slant.
-I also clear out the stables of any items stored there over winter.
-Nesting swallows make an awful lot of mess!
-The mud nests from last year are still firmly secure in the rafters.
-Hopefully the birds that took up residence in them twelve months ago will all have survived to resume their occupancy.
+I generally anticipate their return and, from the end of March, make sure they are made welcome by opening the top door of ‘their’ stable and leaving its ventilation window open on a slant.
+The ponies are now away on their summer grazing and will be out for the rest of the year, so they won’t be needing any accommodation.
+The swallows are free to move in.
+I’ve already cleaned the stabled and placed fresh bedding on the floor – not they they use the bedding as such, but it is very absorbent and nesting swallows make an awful lot of mess!
+I leave the mud nests from last year alone and they are still firmly secure in the rafters.
+Hopefully, the birds that took up residence in them twelve months ago will all have survived to resume their occupancy.
 I love to hear the noises they make as they chatter to one another from their nests.
-Their cheep-chirruping is inflected with dolphinesque-clicks that are very distinctive and, like song of the skylark, remind me of warm summer days.
+Their cheep-chirruping is inflected with dolphinesque-clicks that are very distinctive and, like the song of the skylark, remind me of warm summer days.

 Barn swallows – pest controller and weather predictors